-Aim: Support tenants to grow their income Action Delivery target date Arrange targeted training to support tenants to develop their confidence with using the internet Consider how RBC's Housing Service can support tenants to access employment focused training and employment Put in place customer facing documentation articulating RBC's 'support offer'.
-Explain the positivity's of taking up support if offered and the consequences if refused.

-Aim: Maximising our tenant's disposable income
+Aim: Support tenants to grow their income

 Action Delivery target date

-Within our support planning documentation

-ensure an issue under the health theme

-within the plan is food and nutrition + fuel

-poverty

-Seek to address fuel poverty by enhancing

-the energy performance of our housing stock

-- see Asset Management Plan

-Support tenants to use their heating system

-as efficiently as possible to reduce running

-costs.

-Seek to establish a 'savings culture'

-ensuring that Runnymede's tenants are

-more financially resilient in the event of a 'life

-shock'.

-Support tenants with problem debt - and

-discourage tenants from turning to high-cost

-loans (particularly loan sharks).

-Direct tenants towards appropriate contents

-insurance products via the RBC website.
+Arrange targeted training to support tenants to develop their confidence with using the internet Training for retirement living tenants - planned for later in the year - December 2022

+Consider how RBC's Housing Service can support tenants to access employment focused training and employment Explore partnerships with other Housing Organisations Plus make links with DWP June 2023 Support older residents to get back into work if they wish June 2023 Put in place customer facing documentation articulating RBC's 'support offer'.
+Explain the positives of taking up support if offered and the consequences if refused.
+June 2023

+Aim: Maximising our tenant's disposable income Action Delivery target date Within our support planning documentation ensure an issue under the health theme within the plan is fuel poverty December 2022 Ensure that food and nutrition is also a theme within our support planning documentation December 2022 Seek to address fuel poverty by enhancing the energy performance of our housing stock - see Asset Management Plan March 2030 Support tenants to use their heating system as efficiently as possible to reduce running costs.
+December 2022 Fact Sheet/Newsletter/video Train staff to provide advice on fuel efficiency - December 2023 Provide advice on seeking a competitive energy provider for new tenants Work with existing utility provider March 2023 - information in tenancy pack Encourage tenants in certain circumstances to have a water meter (where it will reduce their utility costs) March 2023 - newsletter article Seek to establish a 'savings culture' ensuring that Runnymede's tenants are more financially resilient in the event of a 'life shock'.
+September 2023 Support tenants with problem debt - and discourage tenants from turning to high-cost loans (particularly loan sharks).
+Series of newsletter articles Direct tenants towards appropriate contents insurance products via the RBC website.
+Website/newsletter article by September 2023
-Aim: Reducing the cost of the Housing Landlord Service

-Action Delivery target date

-Put proposals on piloting a Tenant Incentive

-Scheme to the Housing Committee

-Same as above - but also individual 'one off'
+Aim: Reducing the cost of the Housing Landlord Service Action Delivery target date Put proposals on piloting a Tenant Incentive March 2023 Scheme to the Housing Committee Same as above - but also individual 'one off' incentives

-incentives